buildingSMART/bSDD/Documentation/API version history.md

 #
 # Versioning strategy
 A new version will only be created if it 'breaks' the current version.
-For example, adding a new field to the output of an API does not (or should not) break your app.
+For example, adding a new field to the output of an API does NOT (or should not) break your app.
 Removing an output field on the other hand is a breaking change and will result in a new version of that API.

 If there is a new version of an API the previous version will be supported for at least 6 months after releasing the new version.

+## 2024-08-16

+New API methods:
+ * api/Class/Relations/v1:  Get class relations or reverse relations (paginated)
+ * api/Class/Properties/v1:  Get class properties (paginated)
+ * api/UploadImportFile/v2:  Supports upload of large files.
+Validation will be done asynchronously and results will be sent by email
+ * api/Dictionary/Popular/v1:  Get short list of most popular dictionaries
+ * api/Property/Relations/v1:  Get property relations or reverse relations (paginated)
+ * api/Property/Classes/v1:  Get list of classes that uses the property (paginated)
+ * api/TextSearch/v2:  new filter options and some changes in output

+Changed API methods:
+ * api/Dictionary/v1/Classes:
+    - Option "SearchText" added
+ * api/Dictionary/v1/Properties:
+    - Option "SearchText" added

 ## 2024-03-01